dkfzphd/blogbase/content/about.md

 ---

-This is a private blog from a fundamental R enthusiasts/user.
+This is a private blog from a beginner-level R enthusiasts/user.

 1. Reproducible research with realistic implications is more meaningful than flashy papers.
 1. Don't abuse p-value, p<0.05 is not a life-saver.